أعوذ بالله من الشيطان الرجيم

 What exactly is the meaning of auzubillah minashaitan nirajeem?

-The meaning is “I seek refuge in Allah from the outcast Shaitan”.
+The meaning is “I seek refuge in Allah from the outcast Shaitan.”
 Shaitan meaning satan, devil or iblis.
-Continuing with “bismillahir rahmanir rahim” translates to “in the name of Allah, the Most Gracious, the Most Merciful”.
-It is sunnah to say this phrase before beginning reading any chapter of the Quran except Surah Tawbah.
+This phrase is also known as ta'awwudh.
+It is often continued by saying the basmala, “bismillah hir rahman nir raheem.”
+This translates to “In the name of Allah, the Most Gracious, the Most Merciful.”
+Together these two phrases are said right before reading the Qur'an.
+It is also said in salat before recitation of Surah fatiha.

 In Surah Nahl, ayah 98 it says, “So when you recite the Qur’an, [first] seek refuge in Allah from Satan, the expelled [from His mercy].”
 From this verse, reciting Auzubillah is important whether you’re starting from the beginning of surah or from the middle of a longer passage like Surah Baqarah.